Military history of Afghanistan: U.S. war in Afghanistan (2002–2021)

 Commandos were established in 2007, later growing from a battalion to a brigade.
 The aim of Disbandment of Illegal Armed Groups programme was to ban all illegal armed groups in all provinces of the country.
 Approximately 2,000 such groups have been identified; most of them surrendered to the Afghan government or joined the new armed forces.

 The NATO-trained Afghan National Army grew to a size of 31 Kandaks, or Battalions, at one point 28 of which were announced as combat ready.
 Seven regional corps headquarters were created.
 The National Military Academy of Afghanistan was built to provide future officers, modeled after the United States Military Academy.
 The Marshal Fahim National Defense University is located in Kabul province and consists of a headquarters building, classrooms, dining facility, library, and medical clinic.
 In addition to this, an $80 million central command center was built next to the Hamid Karzai International Airport.
 In 2012, Afghanistan became a major non-NATO ally of the United States.

 Sizable numbers of Afghan officers are sent to be trained in India either at the Indian Military Academy in Dehradun, the National Defence Academy near Pune or the Officers Training Academy in Chennai.
 The Indian Military Academy which has been in existence since 1932, provides a 4-year degree to army officers, while the National Defence Academy is a tri-service college provides a 3-year degree after which officers undergo a 1-year specialization in their respective service colleges.
 The Officers Training Academy on the other hand provides a 49-week course to Graduate officer candidates.
 In 2014 the number of Afghan officers in training in India was nearly 1,100.
+A total of 1200 Afghan officers were trained up to 2013.

 The total manpower of the Afghan Armed Forces was approximately 186,000 as of 2021.
 It was around 164,000 in May 2011.

 The United States was also largely responsible for the growth of the Afghan Air Force, as part of the Combined Air Power Transition Force, from four aircraft at the end of 2001 to about 100 as of 2011.
 Types include Lockheed C-130 Hercules and Pilatus PC-12 transport aircraft, as well as Mi-17 troop-carrying helicopters and Mil Mi-35 attack helicopters.
 The aircrew are being trained by an American team.
 Eventually the air force had over 200 refurbished aircraft, which includes A-29 Super Tucano attack aircraft, Lockheed C-130 Hercules and Pilatus PC-12s military transport aircraft, as well as UH-60A Black Hawk, Mil Mi-17, and other types of helicopters.
 It also included trainers such as Aero L-39 Albatros and Cessna 182s.
 The manpower of the Afghan Air Force was around 7,000, which includes over 450 pilots.
 It also had a small number of female pilots.